fditraglia/fditraglia.github.io/research.md

 - [Yes, Wall Street, There is a January Effect: Evidence from Laboratory Auctions](http://www.tandfonline.com/doi/abs/10.1080/15427560709337012) (with Lisa Anderson and Jeffrey Gerlach), *Journal of Behavioral Finance*, 2007, 8 (1), pp. 1-8

 ## Working Papers
-- A Framework for Eliciting, Incorporating, and Disciplining Identification Beliefs in Linear Models (with Camilo Garcia-Jimeno, *Submitted*) [[paper](http://ditraglia.com/pdf/DiTraglia-Garcia-Jimeno-2019.pdf)]
+- A Framework for Eliciting, Incorporating, and Disciplining Identification Beliefs in Linear Models (with Camilo Garcia-Jimeno, *Revise-and-Resubmit, Journal of Business and Economic Statistics*) [[paper](http://ditraglia.com/pdf/DiTraglia-Garcia-Jimeno-2019.pdf)]

 ## In Progress
+- Identifying Causal Effects in Experiments with Social Interactions and Non-compliance (with Camilo Garcia-Jimeno, Rossa O'Keeffe-O'Donovan, and Alejandro Sanchez, *Draft Coming Soon*)
+- A History of Violence: Forced Displacement and De Facto Land Reform in Rural Colombia (with Camilo Garcia-Jimeno)
 - Estimating the Returns to Lying (with Arthur Lewbel)
-- Identifying Causal Effects in Network Experiments with Non-compliance (with Camilo Garcia-Jimeno, Rossa O'Keeffe-O'Donovan, and Alejandro Sanchez)
-- A History of Violence: Forced Displacement and De Facto Land Reform in Rural Colombia (with Camilo Garcia-Jimeno)